collab-uniba/RequirementEngineering20/README.md

 - DemographicSurvey.pdf: the demographic survey used to collect information about participants
 - Protocol.pdf: the protocol of the experiment, with a detailed description of each step
-- ElicitationImages.pdf: the slideset of images used both to get participants acquainted with self report and to collected their physiological baseline in absence of emotions (images from ? to ?)
+- ElicitationImages.pdf: the slideset of images used both to get participants acquainted with self report and to collected their physiological baseline in absence of emotions (images from 1 to 12)
-- Interview.pdf: the questions of the interview
 - BiometricAnalysis:  scripts used for the machine learning analysis